Yohello1/idk-what-name/README.md

 - Spliting up simulation and rendering `SDL/mutli_array_test.cpp`
 - For fire and random positions `SDL/im_on_fire.cpp` with fire direction
 - Broken attempt at `cellular-automata.cpp`

+## What about the "game engine"
+Go to `SDL/jeux-video/` and run the make file